-- Fetal circulatory insufficiency that predisposes to loss of autoregulation of fetal blood supply and ischemic injury of secluded sites such as the striatum.
+- Fetal circulatory insufficiency that predisposes to a loss of autoregulation of fetal blood supply and ischemic injury of secluded sites such as the striatum.

 Deficiency in cognitive function

 Neurophysiological deficits seen in cognitive functions are seen even at rest and impair one’s ability to regulate and maintain attention since the involved brain areas are deficient of task processing ability.

 Classification of Attention-Deficit/Hyperactivity Disorder

 Attention deficit hyperactive disorder in classified into three major subtypes:

 The patient is deficient in attention to activities where a person is disorganized and veers off the tasks he/she engages in.
-The main problem is lack of focus and not defiance or incomprehension of instructions.
+The main problem is a lack of focus and not defiance or incomprehension of instructions.

 The patient is restless and becomes fidgety with tapping and restlessness.
 The person cannot remain still.
 The person bursts into impulses and talks a lot.